 Applications to the renewable energy fund and minerals fund are submitted to and considered by the Council's Grants Committee.
-Applications are invited twice a year, in June and September.
+Applications are invited in January and considered by the grants committee in June.
+Depending on the level of funding committed in June, a further meeting to consider applications may be convened later in the year.
 The Grants Committee comprises of 11 elected members supported by Council officers.